opsaaaaa/RPG_Wiki/gameplay/combat.md

 In the declaration phase each player declares their characters actions.

-The characters perceptions (PER) dictates the declaration order.
+The characters initiative roll **DEX + D20** dictates the declaration order.
-The character with the lowest PER declares first.
+The character with the lowest initiative declare first.
-The character with the highest PER declare last.
+The character with the highest initiative declare last.
 The characters who declare later have an advantage, they act with knowledge of what everyone else will be doing.

 Once a character has declare they cant change their mind.

 ### Combat phase